-While stainless steel is very durable it is not completely maintenance free.
+While stainless steel is very durable it is not completely maintenance-free.
 Stainless Steel is a metal alloy created from a combination of metal including nickel and chromium.
 Because there is a sufficient amount of chromium it creates a protective film of chromium oxide over the surface when exposed to the air.
-If the sinks surface is left wet or coated with food and other contaminates the metals in the sink cannot form this protective layer and become susceptible to stains and rust marks.
+If the sink's surface is left wet or coated with food and other contaminants the metals in the sink cannot form this protective layer and become susceptible to stains and rust marks.
 If properly maintained your sink will last a lifetime and continue to add charm and beauty to any decor.

 General Cleaning Instructions:

-Wash weekly with mild dish detergent and a soft towel or sponge, to prevent build up of mineral deposits from the water.
+Wash weekly with mild dish detergent and a soft towel or sponge, to prevent a build-up of mineral deposits from the water.
 Dry with a soft cloth after each use to prevent water spots that can dull the appearance of the sink.
-For oily spots or tougher grime you can use a mixture of baking soda and water with a soft sponge and scrub in the direction of the grain.
+For oily spots or tougher grime, you can use a mixture of baking soda and water with a soft sponge and scrub in the direction of the grain.
 NEVER use steel wool on the sink this will scratch the surface.